exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 In other words: The subselect must not contain any joins.

-Even the "standard solution" of `ORDER BY FALSE` will not make a subselect 'materialized' in this stage of the optimization.
+**Note:** Even the "standard solution" of `ORDER BY FALSE` will not make a subselect 'materialized' in this stage of the optimization!

 In case of a subselect, the search for an applicable filter predicate is performed in the `WHERE` clause of that subselect.